DiceNameIsMy/vut-itu/docs/Navrh.md

 1. Cluttered Interface: The app's interface is overloaded and suggests services like hotel bookings before destination selection, complicating navigation, especially for undecided users.
 2. Tailored mainly for Indian users, limiting feature access for international travelers.
 3. Trip Planning Post-Purchase: Itineraries auto-populate only after booking, inconvenient for users who prefer route planning before purchase.
+4. You trip plan is available only on online

 #### 1.3.3 Wanderlog (Nadzeya)
 A comprehensive tool for organizing trips from start to finish.